Unification of bosonic and fermionic theories of spin liquids on the kagome lattice: Introduction

 Intriguingly, the experimentally studied spin-$1/2$ kagome materials - such as herbertsmithite\cite{Helton2007} - also remain quantum disordered down to the lowest temperature scales studied, well below the exchange energy scales.
-However, in contrast to the numerical studies, it does not appear to be gapped.
-It is currently unclear if the gaplessness is an intrinsic feature or a consequence of impurities that are known to be present in these materials.
+However, in contrast to the numerical studies, most experimental evidences point to a gapless ground state\cite{Savary2017,Norman2016}.
+It is currently still under debate if the gaplessness is an intrinsic feature\cite{Mendels2016} or a consequence of impurities that are known to be present in these materials\cite{Fu2015}.
 Furthermore the magnetic Hamiltonian of the material may depart from the pure Heisenberg limit.
 Relating the numerical results to experiments remains an important open question.

 Since it preserves all symmetries of the system, is a $Z_2$ SL fully characterized by its topological order?
 The answer is no. In fact, the interplay of symmetry and topological order leads to a very rich structure.
-There are many different $Z_2$ spin liquids with the same $Z_2$ topological order and the same symmetry group, but they cannot be continuously connected to each other without breaking the symmetry: they are dubbed ``symmetry enriched topological (SET)'' phases\cite{Wen2002,Hung2013,Mesaros2013,Essin2013,Hu2013,Lu2013,Hung2013a}.
-In a SET phase the quasiparticles not only have fractional statistics, but can also carry fractional symmetry quantum numbers: different SET phases are characterized by different patterns of symmetry fractionalization\cite{Essin2013}.
+There are many different $Z_2$ spin liquids with the same $Z_2$ topological order and the same symmetry group, but they cannot be continuously connected to each other without breaking the symmetry: they are dubbed ``symmetry enriched topological (SET)'' phases\cite{Wen2002,Hung2013,Mesaros2013,Essin2013,Hu2013,Lu2016,Hung2013a,Barkeshli2014,Tarantino2016}.
+In a SET phase the quasiparticles not only have fractional statistics, but can also carry projective representation of the symmetry group.
+This phenomena is dubbed ``symmetry fractionalization''\cite{Essin2013,Barkeshli2014,Tarantino2016}, a well-known example being the fractional charge carried by the quasiholes (or quasielectrons) in the fractional quantum Hall effect\cite{Laughlin1983}.
+Different SET phases are characterized by different patterns of symmetry fractionalization, mathematically classified by the 2nd group cohomology\cite{Essin2013,Barkeshli2014,Tarantino2016} $\mathcal{H}^2(\mathcal{G}_s,\mathcal{A})$, where $\mathcal{G}_s$ is the symmetry group of the system and $\mathcal{A}$ is the (fusion) group of Abelian anyons in the topological order.
+In the case of $Z_2$ spin liquid, $\mathcal{A}=Z_2\times Z_2$ according the Abelian fusion rules summarized in (\ref{fusion rules}).